-Dual Degree Requirements for the Master of Biomedical Informatics & Master of Public Health
+Dual Degree Requirements for the Master of Biomedical Informatics (MS) & Master of Public Health (MPH)

 Each student follows a degree plan developed with the Dual Degree Program Coordinator.
+A signed degree plan (https://sbmi.uth.edu/current-students/curriculum/) will be filed each academic year that includes the required and/or elective courses as specified for the student's Dual Degree program.
 A total of 40 semester credit hours must be completed prior to graduation.

 A student in the dual degree MS/MPH Program in Biomedical Informatics has up to eight years (24 semesters) from the time of entry to complete the required course work.
 A student who has not enrolled in two consecutive registration periods (including the summer session) must submit to the SBMI Office of Academic Affairs a Reentry Form and new goal statement signed by the student's advisor indicating approval for reentry to the program.
 A student who has not enrolled for three or more consecutive registration periods will be dismissed and must reapply for admission to the program and the School.
-A maximum of one year of an approved leave of absence will be allowed for continuance in the program.
-If more than one year of leave occurs, the student must apply for readmission to the program.